Pen-yfed Farmhouse is a Grade II listed building in the Conwy local planning authority area, Wales. First listed on 1 April 1998. Farmhouse.

 Description

-The raised front garden is fully enclosed on 3 sides by spear-headed cast iron railings on a low stone wall, with a gate hung on monolithic stone jambs flanking the the path to the front door.
+The front garden is raised and fully enclosed on three sides by spear-headed cast iron railings set on a low stone wall.
+A gate is hung on monolithic stone jambs that flank the path leading to the front door.
+The interior was not seen during the inspection.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.